asagi4/comfyui-prompt-control/README.md

 ```
 The weight defaults to 1 and are normalized so that `a:2 AND b:2` is equal to `a AND b`. `AND` is processed after schedule parsing, so you can change the weight mid-prompt: `cat:[1:2:0.5] AND dog`

+## NOISE

+The function `NOISE(weight, seed)` adds some random noise into the prompt.
+The seed is optional, and if not specified, the global RNG is used. `weight` should be between 0 and 1.

 ## MASK and AREA
 You can use `MASK(x1 x2, y1 y2, weight)` to specify a region mask for a prompt.
 The values are specified as a percentage with a float between `0` and `1`, or as absolute pixel values (these can't be mixed). `1` will be interpreted as a percentage instead of a pixel value.